In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 The Consequences

 The problem, the authors would argue, is that we are not homo economicus.
-Human beings are meaning makers.
-We see ourselves inside of teleological narratives.
+Human beings are meaning-makers.
+We see ourselves inside teleological narratives.
 We want not only to experience pleasure but also to participate in activities with lasting significance.
-We have not only have consumption preferences but also production preferences.
-The impact of homo economicus is a world with greater prosperity but that is largely vacant of meaning.
-In an existential sense, “we are all dead.”
+We have not only consumption preferences but also production preferences.
+The impact of homo economicus is a world with greater prosperity, but that is largely vacant of meaning.
+In an existential sense, "we are all dead."
 This lack of meaning has people restless and increasingly impatient with societal institutions.
 A consequence is the rise in populism ranging from Donald Trump to Bernie Sanders, amassing power by feeding on palpable anger and frustration.

 The empty economy produces polarization, because our daily economic activities no longer convey meaning and purpose (leaving us to seek those things in extreme movements) and because our daily economic activities no longer establish shared, public moral commitments (leaving us convinced we have no common ground with our neighbors).